Meet Our Tribe

 Human Centered Design: Carl Sieber

 Carl Sieber is a process-driven, user-centered, multidisciplinary designer with experience creating design systems, products, services, apps, mobile experiences, websites (intranet and extranet), rich applications, touchscreen kiosks, and all sorts of deliverables.
+Carl leads all design efforts and subcontract teams for 580 Strategies.

 He is adept in all phases of client engagements including: sales, planning, ethnographic research, collaborative workshops, usability testing, and stewardship (fully integrated agile or other methodologies).
+His process for human centered design is pioneering the way of applying HCD to government digital spaces and ensuring we put the citizen, veteran, or constituent in the driver’s seat of any application we develop.

-Web Accessibility Developer: Blake Foss
+Web Accessibility Expert: Blake Foss

 Data Analytics Expert: Britt Farbo